zowe/docs-site/docs/user-guide/test-zen-doc_Sean.md

 Type | Description
 ---|---
-Download Zowe convenience build PAX from internet | Download the latest Zowe convenience build in .PAX format from [zowe website] (https://zowe.org) using the wizard without visiting the website.
-1 Click **License Agreement**.
-2 On the End User License Agreement for Zowe page, click **AGREE**.
+Download Zowe convenience build PAX from internet | Download the latest Zowe convenience build in .PAX format from [zowe.org](https://zowe.org) using the wizard without visiting the website.  <br /> &nbsp;&nbsp;       1 Click **License Agreement**. <br /> &nbsp;&nbsp; 2 On the End User License Agreement for Zowe page, click **AGREE**.
-Upload Zowe PAX for offline install | Upload a local (already downloaded) Zowe .PAX file using this option.
-1. Click **UPLOAD PAX**.
-2. Select the downloaded PAX file and click **Open**.
+Upload Zowe PAX for offline install | Upload a local (already downloaded) Zowe .PAX file using this option. <br /> &nbsp;&nbsp; 1.
+Click **UPLOAD PAX**.  <br /> &nbsp;&nbsp; 2.
+Select the downloaded PAX file and click **Open**.
-SMP/E | Use this option to install Zowe through SMP/E build outside the wizard.
-1. Provide the location of the Runtime Directory.
-2. Click **VALIDATE LOCATION**.                          **Note** In the case of SMP/E installation, in the Initialization window, under the **Installation** tab, confirm the dataset names used during installation and click **Save**.
+SMP/E | Use this option to install Zowe through SMP/E build outside the wizard. <br /> &nbsp;&nbsp; 1.
+Provide the location of the Runtime Directory. <br /> &nbsp;&nbsp; 2.
+Click **VALIDATE LOCATION**.                           <br /> &nbsp;&nbsp; **Note:** In the case of SMP/E installation, in the Initialization window, under the **Installation** tab, confirm the dataset names used during installation. <br /> &nbsp;&nbsp; 3.
+Click **Save**.

 12. Click **Continue to Component Installation**.

 ## Zowe Server Configuration

-Each page of the wizard from this point onward will prompt you for configuration values for a particular step of Zowe server configuration.
+Perform Zowe server configuration in the wizard by providing inputs to the prompts for configuration values.
-Some pages may require an additional administrator with sufficient privileges to complete the step.
-If you encounter such a page, you can **Skip** the page to allow the step to be completed externally to the wizard.
-It is also possible to input the correct values on the page, and use the **View Job** button to collect the job content to provide to an administrator without submitting it.
+Some steps may require an administrator with sufficient privileges to complete the step.
+You have the option to **Skip** the page to allow the step to be completed externally to the wizard.
+It is also possible to input the correct values on the page, and click **View Job** to collect the job content to provide to an administrator without submitting it.
-Each value entered in a page will be validated, and when you complete entry on the page, the following actions can be performed:
+Each value entered is validated.
+When you complete an entry the following actions can be performed:

+* **View/Edit YAML**
-* View/Edit YAML: This button lets you preview or adjust the YAML configuration that is used by Zowe.
-The prompts of the wizard are used to automatically generate its contents, but you can review it, edit it, or import and export its contents.
+This feature lets you preview or adjust the YAML configuration that is used by Zowe.
+The prompts of the wizard are used to automatically generate the YAML contents, but you also have the options to review, edit, or import and export contents of the YAML file.
+* **View/Submit Job**
-* View/Submit Job: When you are happy with the values for the step, you can press the job submit button to execute the operations of the configuration step upon the z/OS system.
+When you have completed providing the values for each step, you can click **View/Submit Job** to execute the operations of the configuration step upon the z/OS system.
-* View Job output: Upon submission of the job, the output will be available for review.
+* After a job is submitted, job output is available for review.

 ## Final Review

-The last page of the wizard contains a summary of which steps were completed, skipped, or had errors.
-You can revisit any step to retry it, and you can also use this last page for exporting the final YAML that was generated.
+After completing the steps presented in the wizard, a summary is provided indicating which steps were completed, skipped, or had errors.
+You can revisit any step to retry performing the step.
+You also have the option to export the final YAML file that was generated.